1958 Penny Value Guide: See If You’ve Got The 1958 Doubled Die Penny Worth $150,000+ Or A Regular 1958 Wheat Penny

 Or, what looks like a 1958 penny error might also be die deterioration doubling — which is caused by excessive overuse of dies, die preparation errors, or other problems.

-If you’re wondering what exactly the difference is between a doubled die coin and a machine doubled coin, here’s what you need to know:
+If you’re wondering what exactly the difference is between a doubled die penny and a machine doubled penny, here’s what you need to know:

-• Doubled Die Coins: A doubled die is accidentally created during the hubbing of the die when inadvertent rotation offsets the appearance of the design; the doubling may be minor or significant and could be visible on only small parts or large areas of one side of the coin.
+• Doubled Die Penny -A doubled die is accidentally created during the hubbing of the die when inadvertent rotation offsets the appearance of the design; the doubling may be minor or significant and could be visible on only small parts or large areas of one side of the coin.
+A doubled die penny is a rare coin.

-Most photos of supposed 1958 doubled die pennies submitted here show very slight machine doubling.
+Most photos of supposed 1958 doubled die pennies submitted to us actually show very slight machine doubling instead.

 This video shows what a real 1958 doubled die penny looks like: